r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 R version 4.1 and 4.0 would automatically use Rtools40 as documented for those versions (with the necessity to put the build tools on PATH, as documented).
-R 4.2 and currently also R-devel use Rtools42 automatically as documented here.
+R 4.2 automatically uses Rtools42 and R-devel now Rtools43.

-Note that mixing build tools from different versions of Msys2 may not work due to incompatibilities in the Cygwin/Msys runtime in those versions.
+Note that mixing build tools from different versions of Msys2 may not work due to incompatibilities in the Cygwin/Msys runtime in those versions (this is also the case of Git for Windows).
 It is not a good idea to put tools from different versions on PATH, nor to call from an Msys2 bash tools from a different installation.
-However, the toolchain and libraries themselves (`c:\rtools42\x86_64-w64-mingw32.static.posix` in Rtools42 or `c:\rtools40\mingw64` in Rtools40) do not link to the Cygwin/Msys runtime and hence can be used from an external Msys2 installation.
-Please note that the delineation of what is a build tool and what is inside the toolchain and libraries part is not always clear and may change over time, depending on how it is easiest to build the tool.
+However, the toolchain and libraries themselves (`c:\rtools43\x86_64-w64-mingw32.static.posix` in Rtools43, `c:\rtools42\x86_64-w64-mingw32.static.posix` in Rtools42 or `c:\rtools40\mingw64` in Rtools40) do not link to the Cygwin/Msys runtime and hence can be used from an external Msys2 installation.
+Please note that the delineation of what is a build tool and what is inside the toolchain and libraries part is not always clear and may change over time, depending on how it is easiest to build the tool, but, nothing from `x86_64-w64-mingw32.static.posix` needs the Cygwin/Msys runtime.

 ## Installing software for building using a toolchain tarball